arduino/docs-content/content/arduino-cloud/03.cloud-interface/02.variables/variables.md

 ## Overview

-Variables are essential component of the [Arduino Cloud](https://create.arduino.cc/iot/), and are created and configured inside a **Thing.**
+Variables are essential component of the [Arduino Cloud](app.arduino.cc), and are created and configured inside a **Thing.**

-A cloud variable is synced between your Arduino board and the Arduino IoT Cloud.
+A cloud variable is synced between your Arduino board and the Arduino Cloud.
 If a variable is updated on your board (like reading a sensor), the Arduino Cloud will also receive this value.
 Similarly, if a board receives an update from the cloud, the variable also updates on your board.

-As long as your board maintains connection to the Arduino IoT Cloud, variables will be updated.
+As long as your board maintains connection to the Arduino Cloud, variables will be updated.

 **In this article, we will cover:**
-- How to sync variables between your board and the Arduino IoT Cloud.
+- How to sync variables between your board and the Arduino Cloud.
 - Types of variables and list of available ones.
 - How to structure a sketch for optimal variable synchronization.
 - How to synchronize variables between devices.